PinewoodPip/ep1p/docs/docs/download.md

 - [Latest version download (v1.0.0.0).](https://drive.google.com/file/d/1k8IKS5cNyOsVrTxA67Bi9yQFb0GHX-UJ/view?usp=drive_link)
 - [Patchnotes](patchnotes.md)

+!!! warning ""
+    UI changes are not available for the controller UI, but other features will work; you will have to use the keyboard+mouse UI at least once to access the settings menu to configure them, however.

 Ep1p can be installed or removed at any point alongside any `.pak` mods and does not require starting a new playthrough.

 Installation: